ChisomJude/AWS-CF/VPC/project-1- VPC-Subnets-Resouce-Connectivity.md

 8. Click **Launch Instance**.

 ### Step 6: Configure the Database Server
+<p>Connection from outside the VPC network to this server won't be possible because there is no NAT gateway or instance,
+the best open is to create a VPN connection or better still SSH into the web server that has public access and is also on the same VPC network and copy keypair to the server and connect to the dbserver</p>
 1. SSH into the `DatabaseServer` instance:
    ```bash
    ssh -i "YourKeyPair.pem" ec2-user@<PrivateIP of DatabaseServer>
    ```

+> Once you can connect to the Server, the Connectivity  Test is completed
+> The step below can only completed when the DB server is given internet access via NAT.
+Complete this on Project 2 and visit this Phase

 2. Install MySQL (or your preferred database):
    ```bash
    sudo yum update -y